lordlez/lordlez/README.md

 ### Hi!
 I'm Lorenzo Lezcano 👋
-I am a computer engineering student at the national university of slaughterhouse (unlam).
+I am a computer engineering student at the National University of La Matanza (UNLaM).
 I love learning new things and implementing them in projects, I am currently developing skills in both frontend and backend.

 📚🔥